Codesmith512/Minimum/README.md

 ) | Sets the value at the data pointer to zero
 ; | Terminates the program
+~ | Moves the value at the data pointer into the data pointer
-~ | Moves the value at the data pointer into the data pointer & | Puts the current address into the data pointer (x at pointer, y at entry after) ( | Jumps execution to the value at the data pointer (x at pointer, y at entry after)
+$ | Moves the value of the data pointer into the value at the data pointer & | Puts the current address into the data pointer (x at pointer, y at entry after) ( | Jumps execution to the value at the data pointer (x at pointer, y at entry after)
 ```